A Bell Telegraph: Troubles

-Let's suppose for the moment that we haven't done any mistakes; if so, quantum mechanics imply we can send information instantly.
+Let's suppose for the moment that we haven't make any mistakes; if so, quantum mechanics imply we can send information instantly.
 What do we mean by "instantly" in a relativistic context?
 Or, put differently, instantly in what reference frame?
 This is a difficulty with the very concept of quantum collapse.
 Even if it turns that no information could be transmitted via Bell states, this is still a conceptual puzzle.
-Whatever the answer is, fits in any of the following two posibilities:
+Whatever the answer is, it fits into either of the following two posibilities:

-\begin{itemize} \item {{\bf Deny relativity:} There is a privileged frame F in which quantum collapse occur instantly.
+\begin{itemize} \item {{\bf Deny relativity:} There is a privileged frame F in which quantum collapse occurs instantly.
 This possibility is not inconsistent but deeply nasty.}

 \item {{\bf Preserve relativity:} The frame F in which the collapse is instantaneous depends on the state (for instance, it could be the one in which the center of mass is at rest).
 This possibility seems more acceptable, but a closer look shows it leads to inconsistencies, which can be seen as paradoxes.
 Consider the setting shown in the figure below: two identical telegraphs A and B with F(A) and F(B) moving in opposite directions results in sending a signal to the past.
 As F(A) moves to the left, A reception happens before A emmision in this frame.
 The message is instantly retransmitted trough B (B emmision) and again, as F(B) moves to the right, B reception happens before B emission, and at the same space location than A emmision.
-In the setting, the automaton located there transmit $m_1$ if and only if it transmit $m_2$ and vice versa, wich is absolutely inconsistent.}
+In the setting, the automaton located there transmit $m_1$ if and only if it transmit $m_2$ and vice versa, which is absolutely inconsistent.}

 \end{itemize}